Friday JUNE 29th – 7:00pm

 Bring your lawn chairs and blankets!

-Seneca Museum of Waterways & Industry is excited to announce the 2nd Annual MUSIC in the PARK – a music summer series in People’s Park, (an ideal outdoor location for events) in Seneca Falls NY.
-This event series is a shift from our usual monthly As in the historical related programs on a Friday evening, to a Thursday night, in the park, under the stars, beginning at 6:00pm finishing at 8:30pm.
+Seneca Museum of Waterways & Industry is excited to announce the 2nd Annual MUSIC in the PARK – a music summer series set in beautiful People’s Park, (an ideal outdoor location for events) in Seneca Falls NY.
+This event series is a shift from our usual monthly historical related programs on a Friday evening, to a Thursday night, in the park, under the stars, beginning at 6:00pm finishing at 8:30pm.

-The MUSIC in the PARK series is FREE to all.
-Along with an eclectic collection of local musicians and artists who have been scheduled for this inaugural series there will also be each week a featured winery offering tastings along with local vendors and organizations providing a variety of food for purchase.
+The MUSIC in the PARK series is FREE and along with an eclectic collection of local musicians and artists who have been scheduled for this years series there will also be each week a featured winery/brewery offering tastings along with local vendors and organizations providing a variety of food for purchase.

-This series is another FREE series from Seneca Museum made available with support from Seneca Meadows.
+This series is another FREE series from Seneca Museum and our partners.

 Event organization by ‘Simply Created by Susie’